 Stacking reverse GND filters is sometimes necessary in high-contrast and other rare situations.

 Color / Warming / Cooling filters are generally used to alter camera white balance.
 There are two types of color filters – color correction and color subtraction.
 The former is used for correcting white balance, while the latter is used for absorbing one color while letting other colors through.
-These filters were quite popular for film, but are rarely used for digital photography, since color effects and white balance changes can be easily accomplished in post-processing software like Lightroom and Photoshop.
+These filters are quite popular for film (especially black and white photography).
+However, they are rarely used for digital photography, since color effects and white balance changes can be easily accomplished in post-processing software like Lightroom and Photoshop.
 I personally do not use any color filters.
-Stacking color filters is also acceptable.

 Close-up filters are generally called close-up lenses, because they are more lenses than filters.
 They attach to lenses just like filters, which is why I am listing them as filters.
 Close-up lenses are primarily used for macro photography to be able to get closer to the subject, decreasing the minimum focus distance of the lens.
 Close-up lenses are a cheap way to convert your normal lens to a macro lens, although they do negatively affect image quality.
 For the best results, it is recommended to use a macro lens instead.
 Stacking close-up filters is acceptable, although image quality is hurt even more.

 9. Special Effects Filter